Homerton

 Homerton (/ˈhɒmərtən/ HOM-ər-tən) is an area in London, England, in the London Borough of Hackney.
 It is bordered to the west by Hackney Central, to the north by Lower Clapton, in the east by Hackney Wick, Leyton and by South Hackney to the south.
-In 2019, it had a population of 14,658 people.
-In terms of ethnicity it was 43.9% White, 33.0% Black, 10.9% Asian and 7.8% Mixed.
-It covered an area of 0.830 sq kilometres.
-Homerton ward on Hackney Borough Council is currently represented by three Labour councillors.
-There are fifty listed buildings located within the boundaries of the ward.
+There are fifty listed buildings located within the boundaries of the Homerton electoral ward.

 History

 Origins

 Archaeological excavations at Link Street exposed a building dating to the 11th or 12th century suggesting that Homerton existed before it was first recorded in 1343.
 The hamlet of Homerton (Humberton or Hummerton, named for the farm of a woman named Hunburh) developed for about a half-mile along the road on the north side of the now buried and lost Hackney Brook, within the vale formed by the brook.
 This led from the hamlet of Clopton, passing near the church of St Augustine at Hackney, then across the marshes and the crossing points of both the River Lea, and its tributary, Hackney Brook.
 By 1605 Homerton was the most populous part of the Parish of Hackney, becoming a separate parish in 1846.